jhpyle/docassemble/_docs/functions.md

 * `Null`

-The first three values are the names of other variables in the interview.
-Note that in the interview, `fruit_menu` and `vegetable_menu` are variables defined by [`code`] blocks, and `rocks_page` is defined by a [`question`] block.
-If the user selects one of these choices, the interview will look for a definition of the selected variable.
+The first three values are the names of other variables in the DALang.
+Note that in the DALang, `fruit_menu` and `vegetable_menu` are variables defined by [`code`] blocks, and `rocks_page` is defined by a [`question`] block.
+If the user selects one of these choices, the Steward will look for a definition of the selected variable.
 This all done by the `dispatch()` function.

 The last value, `Null`, is special; it ends the menu.
 (Note that